tyo-nu/nextgen4b/readme.md

 	python nextgen_main.py [samples.yaml]

 Note: For this code to run correctly, you need a modified AlignIO module that reads the alignment score into the Alignment object's 'annotations' field.
+This is addressed here: https://github.com/biopython/biopython/pull/692

 This will generate a whole bunch of .csv's, one for each experiment in each run.
 Each .csv should have information about the observed reads at each position on the template supplied in the **experiment** entry in the YAML file.